 My husband was my rock and I’m so glad I had him by my side.
-In fact, I can’t remember him ever leaving my side for the entire time I was in labor!!
+I can’t remember him ever leaving my side for the entire time I was in labor!!
+I feel like having a natural, drug-free birth strengthened my marriage.
+It was wonderful!
 The original plan was for him to catch our daughter, but I had such a death grip on him that one of our midwives did that for us.
-I’m hoping that this time he’ll be able to do so!

 I personally wouldn’t describe my labor as painful.
 The only time I came close to being in pain at all was when she was crowning, and that just felt more like burning (but again, not that bad).
-Its more that just that when the contractions hit, nothing I could do could make me feel comfortable.
-It’s hard to explain but to me, it never felt like excruciating pain–just very, very uncomfortable!
+I feel like a better way to describe labor for me is just that when the contractions hit, nothing I could do could make me feel comfortable.
+It’s hard to explain but it never felt like excruciating pain–just very, very uncomfortable!

-I am really looking forward to the birth of baby number 2!
 The only thing I would change about my first labor and delivery I really have no control over–my early water breakage!
-I am hoping that my water will not break this time until I’m at least a few centimeters dilated, as I hear that labor is a lot more comfortable when you’re water is still intact!
+I hear that labor is a lot more comfortable when you’re water is still intact!

 Are You Planning a Home Birth?